tyampoo/Getting_and_Cleaning_Data/README.md

 8. Export the final result into a text file

 #### Assumption
-For the analysis, the files are in the folder __UCI HAR Dataset__ folder in the working directory and the _run_Analysis.R_ is sourced from the workind directory.
+For the analysis, the files are in the folder __UCI HAR Dataset__ folder in the working directory and the _run_Analysis.R_ is sourced from the working directory.

 #### Detailed Steps
 1. Read and process features file